GSA/digitalgov.gov/content/events/2018/12/2018-12-12-december-plain-meeting-holiday-gathering.md

 ---
 slug: december-plain-meeting-holiday-gathering
 title: 'December PLAIN Meeting and Holiday Gathering'
-summary: 'Join us for a mostly in-person meeting on Wednesday December 12, 2018 from 2&#58;00 to 3&#58;30 p&#46;m&#46; ET&#46; Our traditional winter finger-food potluck features discussion about the Clarity 2018 Montreal conference and planning our 2019 meetings&#46;
+summary: 'Join us for our traditional winter finger-food potluck features discussion about the Clarity 2018 Montreal conference and planning our 2019 meetings.'

-Please bring something to share that doesn&#39;t need reheating&#46;

-Meet us at GSA, 1800 F Street, NW, Room 4143&#46;

-We realize not everyone can join us in person, but we&#39;ll arrange a Zoom video conference so you can see and hear us&#46;

-About plainlanguage&#46;gov
-The Plain Language Action and Information Network &#40;PLAIN&#41; is a group of federal employees from different agencies and specialties who support the use of clear communication in government writing&#46;

-Visit plainlanguage&#46;gov
-Join the community
-Follow &#64;govplainlang on Twitter'
 featured_image:
   uid:
   alt: ''